sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/secure-sensu.md

 The `Subject:` field indicates the certificate's CN is `client`, so to bind the agent to a particular user in Sensu, create a user called `client`.

-To enable agent mTLS authentication, create and distribute new certificates and keys according to the [Generate certificates][12] guide.
+To enable agent mTLS authentication:

+1. Create and distribute new certificates and keys according to the [Generate certificates][12] guide.

-Once the TLS certificate and key are in place, [update the agent configuration using `cert-file` and `key-file` security configuration flags][7].
+2. With the TLS certificate and key are in place, [update the agent configuration using `cert-file` and `key-file` security configuration flags][7].

-After you create backend and agent certificates, modify the backend configuration:
+3. After you create backend and agent certificates, modify the backend configuration:
 {{< code yml >}}
 agent-auth-cert-file: "/path/to/backend-1.pem"
 agent-auth-key-file: "/path/to/backend-1-key.pem"
 agent-auth-trusted-ca-file: "/path/to/ca.pem"
 {{< /code >}}

-Modify the agent configuration also:
+4. Modify the agent configuration:
 {{< code yml >}}
 cert-file: "/path/to/agent.pem"
 key-file: "/path/to/agent-key.pem"